Computational-Mechanics-Materials-Lab/AMPES/README.md

 # AMTech Script

-**Authors**: David Failla, Matthew Dantin, CJ Nguyen, William Furr
+**Authors**: David Failla, CJ Nguyen

 This script reads in a RepRap gcode file and exports an event series for a laser path and a wiper/roller as a .inp for use with Abaqus.
 A process parameter record file for L-PBF is also created as a txt for documentation.
 Event series generation can be leveraged for DED and WAAM as well.
-This script is intended to be used with Slic3r.
+This script is intended to be used with Slic3r-generated gcode files.

 # Pipeline Architecture